How to migrate data off Planetscale to another freely-hosted MySQL database in 5 minutes

 Did you find this article valuable?

-Support Vikrant Bhat by becoming a sponsor.
+Support Vikrant's Tech Blog by becoming a sponsor.
 Any amount is appreciated!